 Ally Bank, for example, is one of the top-rated online banks and offers customers a 1% APY on its online savings accounts, with no minimum or maximum balance required.
 Barclays also offers 1% APY, with no minimum balance required to open an account and no monthly maintenance fees charged.

 The trade-off with online-only banks is that there are no physical branches, so you have to be comfortable accessing your bank account online, through a mobile app, or on the phone with customer service.

 4. You Can Use Your Savings as an Overdraft Account

-5. Savings Account Promotions Can Actually be Pretty Lucrative
+5. Savings Account Promotions Can Be Lucrative

 When cash is tight, many savers consider switching accounts or institutions altogether to get a better deal.
-According to a 2012 study by J.D.
-Power and Associates, nearly 10 out of every 100 customers made a change with their primary account in the past year.
+The good news for those customers is that a lot of financial institutions offer enticing savings account promotions.

 Savings accounts are far more multidimensional than most depositors assume.
-The more you discover about these great deposit accounts, the better your chances of growing your savings substantially.
+The more you discover about these great deposit accounts, the better your chances are of growing your savings substantially.